A lot can be said about the words for “yes," and in this lesson, we will study the following words:

 One, two, one, two.

-Variation Note: There also exists hā はあ, which is treated as a simple alteration of hai はい that is used by male speakers, but its usage remains exactly the same.
+There also exists hā はあ, which is treated as a simple alteration of hai はい that is used by male speakers, and it can be used for most of the previous usages above excluding 4, 8, 10, 11 12, 15.

 Hā, shōchi shimashita.